Study includes cannabis in concerns over pain management and drug abuse.

 Add to that the laundry list of anecdotal stories from this who use cannabis to manage suffer from chronic pain.
-Jeff’s herniated disc left him in round-the-clock agony and his doctors said he’d never walk again; Dana was told she’d never get free of Oxy after her neck injury; JT was hit by a vehicle on the job; the list goes on.
 One day research will validate these personal stories, and in doing so, provide more information on dosing and chemovar recommendations.

 Do Pain Patients Consume too Much Cannabis?